 As long as you have the right tools, this Nutella Latte comes together quickly and easily.
 Place a tablespoon or so of Nutella into the bottom of a wide mug large enough to hold roughly a cup of liquid.
 Pour in a double shot of hot espresso and stir until smooth.

-My original plan was to share step-by-step photos of this latte and making the decoration on top, but I still cannot find my tripod.
+My original plan was to share step-by-step photos of this Nutella Latte and making the decoration on top, but I still cannot find my tripod.
 We are only down to a handful of boxes left, so I am starting to worry that it may have gotten lost in the move.
 Since I couldn’t take the step-by-step photos, here is a video I found on Youtube with a tutorial for the same topping I made.